 Recent studies of berberine confirm that it has significant effects on gastrointestinal function and health and is therapeutically promising for diarrhea, gastroenteritis, and inflammatory digestive issues[*].

-Similar to other benefits of berberine, its gut health benefits appear in part to come from reducing inflammation.
+Similar to other berberine benefits, its gut health enhancements occur partly by reducing inflammation.
 In rats, berberine restores gut health by reducing inflammation and also by regulating sugar metabolism[*].

 In rats fed a diet designed to induce diabetes, berberine reversed adverse gut bacteria changes by increasing protective bacteria like Bifidobacterium and reducing levels of bacteria like E. coli[*].

-At this point, you won’t be surprised to learn that dementia, Alzheimer’s disease, and other neurodegenerative diseases like Parkinson’s have an inflammation component to their formation and progression[*].
+At this point, it won’t surprise you to learn that dementia, Alzheimer’s disease, and other neurodegenerative diseases like Parkinson’s have an inflammation component to their formation and progression[*].